openactive/implementation-tracker/.github/ISSUE_TEMPLATE/openactive-implementation-progress-tracker-with-booking.md

 ---
-name: Track progress of a new OpenActive integration WITH booking
+name: Track progress of a new OpenActive implementation WITH booking
-about: Issue to track the development progress of an OpenActive open data and Open Booking API integration within a booking or listing system.
+about: Issue to track the development progress of an OpenActive open data and Open Booking API implementation within a booking or listing system.
 title: "Name of system"
-labels: Open Booking API integration
+labels: Open Booking API implementation
 assignees: ''

 ---